Yul-Leonardo/Commands/README.md

 # Commands

-Some of my favorite Vim,Vimmium and Powershell Commands that I use daily.
+Some of my favorite Vim,Vimium and Powershell Commands that I use daily.